07Rinat07/youtube_clone/README.md

 ## ABOUT project_Youtube_API_clone
-Briefly about the practical course made on the Laravel framework.
+A practice where almost the entire basic framework of the Laravel framework and also add-ons are considered and applied.
+On the example of the backend.

 ## Laravel & Docker {https://laravel.com/docs/10.x#laravel-and-docker}